 On 31st October 2010, she would face Nanea Takahashi in the main event being pinned in her first outing and sporting a swollen left eye, Takahashi would proclaim that Aikawa was a true professional wrestler after paying her dues.

-Her winning ways would continue later that month defeating Eri Susa before debuting a new character at the end of April, a masked character which was a female take on the highly popular Tiger Mask persona, Yuzupon Mask wrestling a nine-year-old girl called Haruka to a time limit draw and then putting on the third Yuzupon Matsuri show that May.
+Her winning ways would continue later that month defeating Eri Susa before debuting a new character at the end of April, a masked character which was a female take on the highly popular Tiger Mask persona.
+Yuzupon Mask, as she was now known, wrestled a nine-year-old girl called Haruka to a time-limit draw and then put on the third Yuzupon Matsuri show that May.